 Additional insurance, bodily injury liability (BI) is also available, but not required in the state of Florida.
 This insurance covers medical and funeral costs that you or a family member may cause while driving.
 BI insurance has its benefits because it covers you or another person driving your car when you are the main cause of an accident.

 Also, Uninsured and under insured motorist (UM) coverage pays out if another driver causes an accident and is under insured.
 UM provides liability insurance to cover you and the passengers’ in your vehicle.

-If you have questions about your PIP benefits, please do not hesitate to contact us at Quattrochi and Torres, PA where we will put together a team of experienced personal injury attorneys to assist you in maximizing the best possible chance for your claim.
+If you have questions about your PIP benefits, please do not hesitate to contact us at Quattrochi, Torres, and Taormina, PA where we will put together a team of experienced personal injury attorneys to assist you in maximizing the best possible chance for your claim.